Trend Micro asks... What's your front line of business defence?

 This individual perimeter may include elements such as data loss prevention, including encryption, virtual non persistent extensions of corporate data into sandboxes within the devices, anti-malware that controls web URL reputation, file reputation and application reputation, together with intrusion prevention and detection.

 Include strong authentication – preferably strong password access – to access each device, and look at anti-theft and device wipe solutions.

 Secure non-persistent corporate data sharing environments and develop policy enforcement where appropriate.

 Cloud based security services that enforce security are also ideal in this space, as devices are always connected, irrespective of location, and are not reliant on corporate gateway security.
 Look to vendors who have complete user protection.

-Centrally managed security solutions for mobile, endpoints, gateways, data centres and key data assets is not marketing hype – it is the only strategy that can provide peace of mind in this modern environment and deliver the end to end security that that organisations need.
+Centrally managed security solutions for mobile, endpoints, gateways, data centers and key data assets is not marketing hype – it is the only strategy that can provide peace of mind in this modern environment and deliver the end to end security that that organisations need.